initpy/go-book/hello.rst

 times without rewriting the functionalities they provide each and every time you need them.

-For now, you can just think of package from the perspective of their *rasion d'être* and advantages.
+For now, you can just think of packages from the perspective of their *rasion d'être* and advantages.
 Later we will see how to create our own packages.

 The main function